bxparks/AceTime/USER_GUIDE.md

 copies of these small objects.
 It is not possible to remove all complex memory allocations when dealing with the TZ Database.
-In the AceTime library, I managed to move most of the complex memory handling logic into the `ZoneProcessor` class hierarhcy.
+In the AceTime library, I managed to move most of the complex memory handling logic into the `ZoneProcessor` class hierarchy.
 These are relatively large objects which are meant to be opaque objects to the application developer, created statically at start-up time of the application, and never deleted during the lifetime of the application.

-The [Arduino Time](https://github.com/PaulStoffregen/Time) library uses a set of C functions similar to the [traditional C/Unix library methods](http://www.catb.org/esr/time-programming/) (e.g `makeTime()` and `breaktime()`).
-Arduino Time Library also uses the Unix epoch of 1970-01-01T00:00:00Z and a `int32_t` type as its `time_t` to track the number of seconds since the epoch.
+The [Arduino Time Library](https://github.com/PaulStoffregen/Time) uses a set of C functions similar to the [traditional C/Unix library methods](http://www.catb.org/esr/time-programming/) (e.g `makeTime()` and `breaktime()`).
+It also uses the Unix epoch of 1970-01-01T00:00:00Z and a `int32_t` type as its `time_t` to track the number of seconds since the epoch.
 That means that the largest date it can handle is 2038-01-19T03:14:07Z.
 AceTime uses an epoch that starts on 2000-01-01T00:00:00Z using the same `int32_t` as its `ace_time::acetime_t`, which means that maximum date increases to 2068-01-19T03:14:07Z.
 AceTime is also quite a bit faster than the Arduino Time Library (although in most cases, performance of the Time Library is not an issue): AceTime is **2-5X** faster on an ATmega328P, **3-5X** faster on the ESP8266, **7-8X** faster on the ESP32, and **7-8X** faster on the Teensy ARM processor.

 AceTime aims to be the smallest library that can run on the basic Arduino platform (e.g. Nano with 32kB flash and 2kB of RAM) that fully supports all